Rightpoint/UniversalAdapter/README.md

 This library comes packed with some notable features:
   1. Unified adapter binding
   2. List observability: when an adapter's inner content changes, notifications to the parent adapter view happen automatically
-  3. Merged adapter: add an arbitrary amount of `UniversalAdapter` together to enable diverse view-data sets!
+  3. Merged adapter: add an arbitrary amount of `UniversalAdapter`'s together to enable diverse view-data sets!
-  4. Unified header and footer support: add an arbitrary number of headers and footers to a `HFListBasedAdapter` and let the library handle it for you, no matter the parent view!
+  4. Unified header and footer support: add an arbitrary number of headers and footers to any `UniversalAdapter` and let the library handle it for you, no matter the parent view!
   5. `ViewGroup` binding for views such as `LinearLayout` or `GridLayout`!